AndrewFife/SS2016_theme/readme.markdown

 4. Inside your WordPress dashboard, go to Genesis > Theme Settings and configure them to your liking.

 ## Features
-The Free Version of the Genesis Sandbox provides developers with a base theme for quicker child theme development pushing the focus more on CSS and design.
+This and adapted version of Genesis Sandbox

 ### Functions File (functions.php)
 This file contains the bulk of the heavy lifting for the child theme.
 In this file, you will find the following: